 2- A blank notebook

 The application of this concept is very very simple and can be done on an individual basis or in groups.
 Pick a book in the bible, any book will do.
 Read a chapter each day and while you read pick one verse that really stands out and speaks to you.
 Highlight that verse and maybe even make a little date annotation off in the margin so you can reference your notebook in the future.
 Now whip out your journal, flip to a blank page, write the date up at the top, and begin writing, starting with the first letter of the acronym:

 S: Write out the scripture you highlighted word for word.
 Don't forget to make note of the Book:Chapter Verse.

 O: Now write out a few sentences on your observations about that verse.
 What about it stuck out to you?
 Within the context and relevance of that particular chapter, why did it capture your attention?

 A: Shift your focus now onto yourself, your life, your habits and behaviors.
 Here are some questions to ask yourself as you write about the application of this verse.
 How does the wisdom in this verse apply to you?
 Does it challenge and/or convict you?
 Does it encourage you in some way?
 What is it about this verse that makes it powerful and relevant to you?
 How would you apply this wisdom to your life?

 If you are doing this in a group bible study, you would take time to read through the chapter together first.
 Then go off on your own and spend 10-15 minutes writing your journal entry.
 When everyone is complete the group would reconvene and share their verses, observations, and applications of it to generate discussion.
+An alternate method is to have the group read through the chapter on their own at home and come prepared with their SOAP in hand.
+It always helps to re-read the passage together and then open up the floor for discussion.
+A sort of SOAP show and tell.
 At the very end would be a prayer where each individual would read their prayer aloud.
 This way everyone will know how continue praying for each other.